SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

 As users are allowed to, will and should edit their security groups, there is no way to ensure, that a certain set of security groups with certain rules is always present in a project.
 So packing an extra burden on admins is unreasonable.
 The option to give a guide and recommend a few security groups however is a quite good option.

+### Option 3: security-focused guide

+Instead of providing users with a set of default groups or the knowledge about how to create default groups, there could be a guide created that focuses on the crafting of a security group in a secure way.
+That would include identifying what kind of network permission a single VM needs and how to proceed after gathering all requirements of the customers workload.

 ## Decision